Sam-Osian/PFD-toolkit/docs/pfd_reports.md

 * Inadequate policies or regulatory oversight

 Because coroners have a statutory duty to write them, PFD reports sometimes identify entirely new risks — before they turn into trends.
-For researchers and policymakers, they are a critical early-warning system.
+For researchers and policymakers, they are therefore a critical early-warning system.

 ## How does PFD Toolkit help?